MarcusCoronado/pl-technical-screening/README.md

 ## Dev Notes and Running

 I recently built a new desktop and it doesn't have Visual Studio on it yet.
 I've been wanting to play around with developing smaller solutions in **VS Code and .Net 6**, so I took the opportunity.
-Please let me know if this is an issue.
 All commands below can be used in the VS Code terminal, or a terminal of your choice.

 To build: `dotnet build`
 To run the console app: `dotnet run --project Console`
 To run tests: `dotnet test AnswersTests/AnswersTests.csproj`

+Alternatively, you can open the solution with Visual Studio and build, run tests, and run the Console project from there as you normally would any other Visual Studio solution.

+**You will need .Net 6** if you don't already have it: https://dotnet.microsoft.com/download
+Please let me know if that is a problem.